nikitavoloboev/data/docs/front-end/css/css.md

 Often use [these CSS loaders](https://uiball.com/loaders/).
 [Open Props](https://open-props.style/) are amazing.
 Trying out new features now from recent [State of CSS](https://www.youtube.com/watch?v=Xy9ZXRRgpLk).

-Recently been loving using [UnoCSS](https://uno.antfu.me/).
+Recently been loving using [UnoCSS](https://uno.antfu.me/) together with [styled components pattern](https://github.com/solidjs/solid-styled-components).
 [Be the browser’s mentor, not its micromanager](https://www.youtube.com/watch?v=5uhIiI9Ld5M) is a must watch on building responsive websites.

 ## Nice templates